Sciencentistguy/nixfiles/readme.md

 ---
 # Licence

-The content in this repository is available under the GNU AGPL
+The content in this repository is available under version 2.0 of the Mozilla Public Licence